 Our former Brendy has a new video games podcast, starting with Spelunky and Death Stranding

-Brendan Caldwell, formerly of this parish, has launched a new video games podcast of his own and it sounds: well good.
+Brendan Caldwell, formerly/currently-ish of this parish, has launched a new video games podcast of his own and it sounds: well good.
 It’s named Hey, Lesson! and uses video games as a way into talking about the real subject behind them, with actual experts rather than just, y’know, podcasters.
 He’s released the first three episodes in one blast, talking about Spelunky 2 and actual spelunking (and which animals get lost in caves), about The Last Of Us Part 2 and a post-humanity world, and about Death Stranding and our cravings for social media ‘likes’.
 It’s a solid podcasting premise, that, and Brendy is quite great.

 “Basically, it’s a show where we talk to clever people about silly videogames (and sometimes even smart ones),” Brendy explains on the podcast’s site.
 “We might speak to a professor of infectious diseases about the brain parasites of Baldur’s Gate 3.
 Or we might talk to a caving instructor about the animals you find in Spelunky 2.
 But whatever our topic, we also chat about the game.
 It’s half a celebration of videogames, and half an investigation of planet Earth.”